 Where Do I Start?

-- Student/Youth volunteers who are 16 years old may volunteer independently without a parent’s supervision.
+• Youth/Student volunteers who are 16 years old may volunteer independently without a parent’s supervision.
+There are a few restrictions on the areas you may help us until you are 18 years old.
 Volunteering for HSN is a great way to log student hours for class, graduation or scholarships.
-There are a few restrictions on the areas you may help us until you are 18 years old.

-- 18 and up – We welcome everyone who wants to help.
-We do not have any upper age limit for being a volunteer.
-It is not all kitten cuddling though, and some areas of our shelter work can be quite physically active and busy, so are not suitable for the skills and abilities of some individuals.
-Come along to our orientation to find out more.
+• 18 & Up – We welcome everyone who wants to help and have a number of volunteer roles to support our staff team!
+HSN does not have an upper age limit for being a volunteer.
+Some supportive roles are quite physical and busy, therefore are not suitable for the skills and abilities of some individuals.
+Sign up for the orientation (Ages 16 & Up) to find out more.

 Our canine coach volunteers are dog lovers who are responsible for socializing, training and giving outside exercise to all of our adoptable shelter dogs.
 It’s an active role and you should comfortable handling dogs of all sizes, temperaments and energy levels who are housed in mixed kennels.